 The past perfect formula

 The formula for the past perfect tense is had + [past participle].
 It doesn’t matter if the subject is singular or plural; the formula doesn’t change.

 When to use the past perfect

-So what’s the difference between past perfect and simple past?
+So what’s the difference between the past perfect and the simple past?
 When you’re talking about some point in the past and want to reference an event that happened even earlier, using the past perfect allows you to convey the sequence of the events.
 It’s also clearer and more specific.
 Consider the difference between these two sentences:

-It’s a subtle difference, but the first sentence doesn’t tie Tootles’s act of using washable paint to any particular moment in time; readers might interpret it as “We were relieved that Tootles was in the habit of using washable paint.”
+It’s a subtle difference, but the first sentence doesn’t tie Tootles’s act of using washable paint to any particular moment in time; listeners might interpret it as “We were relieved that Tootles was in the habit of using washable paint.”
 In the second sentence, the past perfect makes it clear that you’re talking about a specific instance of using washable paint.

 Another time to use the past perfect is when you are expressing a condition and a result: